cyberphor/so2ban/README.md

-## so2misp
+## soc2misp
-Exports incidents from Security Onion (SO) to an instance of the Malware Information Sharing Platform (MISP).
+Adds Security Onion Cases to MISP.

 ## Copyright
 This project is licensed under the terms of the [MIT license](/LICENSE).